 Find home phone service in your area with Allconnect

 Allconnect helps you shop and compare the home phone options available near you.
-We’ll show you providers, plans and prices available at your address so you can choose the home phone service that meets your needs.
+We’ll show you landline phone service providers in your area, along with plans and prices to choose from.

-Our partners include well-known home phone providers like AT&T, Verizon and Time Warner, which means you’ll get quality service at affordable prices.
+Our partners include well-known home phone service providers like AT&T, Verizon and Spectrum, which means you’ll get quality service at affordable prices.
 And no matter which phone plan you select, Allconnect is always free to use.

 With Allconnect, finding the right home phone plan is simple.
 Here’s how:

-View which phone companies provide local and long distance phone service in your area and compare plans.
+Compare plans and features from local and long distance phone service providers in your area.

 Select your new home phone service provider.
-You can check out online or give us a call to place your order.
+Give us a call to place your order.

 Whether you’re moving to a new home or want to add a home phone line to your current residence, Allconnect makes it easy to order and get connected in no time.

 Included features and devices: Check which services are included with your plan and see if you can include any additional features you might want.
-Most plans come with features like:
+Spectrum and Verizon plans, for example,come with features like:

 Contract terms and lengths: Read the fine print on your home phone’s contract length.
 Confirm that you are committing to a contract for a specified amount of time and if there will be any early-cancellation fees.